cedadev/ceda-div-hugo-hinode/content/news/updates/2026/2026-03-11-jasmin-update-march-2026.md

 ## New high memory nodes

 A set of high memory nodes was added to the cluster LOTUS.
 Each node has 6TB of physical memory and 192 CPU cores.
-This is considered a special resource and access is controlled via the access role `additional services : lotus-special` on the JASMIN accounts portal.
+This is considered a special resource and access is controlled via the access role {{<link "https://accounts.jasmin.ac.uk/services/additional_services/lotus-special/">}}`additional services : lotus-special`{{</link>}} on the JASMIN accounts portal.
 A new partition called `special` is able to submit jobs to the new set of nodes, with access controlled by holding the above access role.
 Further details of the `special` partition including resource limits/QoS are {{<link "https://help.jasmin.ac.uk/docs/batch-computing/slurm-queues/">}}documented here{{</link>}}.

 ## ORCHID restructured - new resource limit and new Slurm partition